okp4/detection-of-personal-data/README.md

 ## Foreword
-This repository contains a service to retrieve personal data such as first and last names, license plates, phone numbers, emails, postal addresses from DataFrames and return a dictionary of labels that are most often found on the dataframe.
+This repository contains a service to detect personal data such as: name, phone, email, mailing address, health information, birth information, passport number, driver's license number, social security number, tax file number, and credit card number of the person.
+The input to the service is a text file, i.e. any text file such as .txt, .csv, etc. and returns a json.
-The labels are: person, emails, address, phones and license_plate.
+The json indicates whether personal information was detected.
+If so, the json must also contain, for tokens (phrases) that contain personal information, the detected tags (referenced above).
 ## Technology

 ### Nltk